Histamine intolerance - including list of histamine-rich and histamine-releasing foods

 Allergy tests for these foods will be negative because the cause is histamine intolerance, not food allergy.

 Treatment consists of avoiding histamine-rich foods.
-Taking an antihistamine will block the reaction to histamine in foods but it will only be effective if taken in advance
+Taking an antihistamine will block the reaction to histamine in foods but it will only be effective if taken well in advance.

 Many people with histamine intolerance have low levels of Diamine Oxydase (DAO), the main enzyme responsible for breaking down ingested histamine.
 Some foods also act as DAO-blockers, preventing the enzyme from breaking down histamine.